KaungZawHtet/WasteIncidentReporter/AI_APPROACH.md

 ## Limitation

-the two models ( classifier and similarity detector ) are very light-weight and just demonstration purpose.
-They are trained with small data so it won't provide very exact result to us at the moment.
+The two models ( classifier and similarity detector ) are very light-weight and just demonstration purpose.
+They are trained with small data (around 1000 records) so it won't provide very exact result to us in same case at the moment.

 ## Automated Insight

-Statical Automated Insights are displayed on dashboard too.
+Statistical Automated Insights are displayed on dashboard too.